 Clifton’s physicists develop highly marketable and transferable skills, such as the ability to model new situations, think in a disciplined but critically minded manner, and plan practical work.
 The department prides itself on the quality of practical work at all levels.

 Our teaching is academically rigorous, but with a focus on finding new ways of inspiring pupils at all levels and abilities.
 Many adults remember physics as dry or baffling at school but at Clifton, physics is immediately recognisable as a creative, thriving and successful subject.

-We have a dedicated Sixth Form project lab, access to the Stone Library’s collection of more than 5,000 books and journals, roof-mounted and ground-based telescopes, a computer suite with in-house software simulations, department-wide WiFi, and two dedicated physics technicians.
+We have a dedicated Sixth Form project lab, access to the Stone Library’s collection of more than 5,000 books and journals, a set of ipads, a wide range of data-logging equipment, a computer suite with in-house software simulations, department-wide WiFi, and two dedicated physics technicians.

 Why Study At Clifton College?

 Physics at Clifton is all about engagement, humour and a healthy respect for the details.
 To be a physics teacher is to be a magician who explains his or her tricks.
 At Clifton, the aim is to communicate a sense of wonder at the beauty and simplicity of the universe to our pupils.